 An expert witness may visit the UK to give evidence in a UK court.
 Other witnesses may visit the UK to attend a court hearing in the UK if summoned in person by a UK court.

 An overseas lawyer may advise a UK based client on specific international litigation and/or an international transaction.

 Religious workers may visit the UK too if they do so to preach or do pastoral work.

 (a) give performances as an individual or as part of a group;

 (b) take part in competitions or auditions;

-(c) make personal appearances and take part in promotional activities;
+(c) make personal appearances and take part in promotional activities; and also

 (d) take part in one or more cultural events or festivals on the list of permit-free festivals.

 Personal or technical staff or members of the production team of an artist, entertainer or musician may support certain permitted activities, provided they are attending the same event as the artist, entertainer or musician, and work for them outside of the UK.

 Film crew (actor, producer, director or technician) employed by an overseas company may visit the UK to take part in a location shoot for a film or programme that is produced and financed overseas.